A 10 Megahertz Spatial Light Modulator: Cascaded-RIPA Modulator Characterization

-When the single-frequency phased array from the cascaded-RIPA is focused and imaged, the measured interference pattern exhibits a single, diffraction-limited spot (Fig.~\ref{fig:fig3}b), in analogy to the 1D case.
-Sweeping the laser frequency $\nu$ rasters this spot across the Brillouin zone row-by-row (depicted schematically in Fig.~\ref{fig:fig3}a).
-A properly chosen set of optical tones produces the ``S''-shaped pattern observed in Fig.~\ref{fig:fig3}c.
+When the single-frequency phased array from the cascaded RIPA device is focused and imaged, the measured interference pattern exhibits a single, diffraction-limited spot (Fig.~\ref{fig:fig3}\textbf{b}), in analogy to the 1D case.
+Sweeping the laser frequency $\nu$ rasters this spot across the image plane row-by-row (depicted schematically in Fig.~\ref{fig:fig3}\textbf{a}).
+A properly chosen set of optical tones produces the ``S''-shaped pattern observed in Fig.~\ref{fig:fig3}\textbf{c}.
 It is composed of 11 individual spots, each corresponding to a distinct optical frequency $\nu_k$.
 These frequency components are synthesized by phase-modulating a stabilized carrier ($\nu^\mathrm{carrier}$) using a broadband EOM which is itself driven by an arbitrary waveform generator (AWG).
-The AWG generates a multi-tone RF field $E(t)=\sum_k A_k\cos(2\pi\nu_k^\mathrm{mod}t+\phi_k)$, consisting of a sum of frequency tones $\{\nu_k^\mathrm{mod}\}$ with amplitudes $\{A_k\}$ and phases $\{\phi_k\}$, thereby generating optical sidebands at $\nu_k=\nu^\mathrm{carrier}+ n\cdot\nu_k^\mathrm{mod}\,(n\in \mathbb{Z})$ (Fig.~\ref{fig:fig3}d).
-We then employ a flat-top, sharp roll-off $2^{\mathrm{nd}}$-order optical filter~\cite{Li2025Filter} ($\sim$4~GHz bandwidth) to suppress the optical carrier and unwanted modulation orders, selecting only the $n=+1$ order for injection into the RIPA.
+The AWG generates a multi-tone RF field $E(t)=\sum_k A_k\cos(2\pi\nu_k^\mathrm{mod}t+\phi_k)$, consisting of a sum of frequency tones $\{\nu_k^\mathrm{mod}\}$ with amplitudes $\{A_k\}$ and phases $\{\phi_k\}$, thereby generating optical sidebands at $\nu_k=\nu^\mathrm{carrier}+ n\cdot\nu_k^\mathrm{mod}\,(n\in \mathbb{Z})$ (Fig.~\ref{fig:fig3}\textbf{d}).
+We then employ a flat-top, sharp roll-off $2^{\mathrm{nd}}$-order optical filter~\cite{Li2025Filter} ($\sim$~4~GHz bandwidth, see Methods) to suppress the optical carrier and unwanted modulation orders, selecting only the $n=+1$ order for injection into the RIPA.